Punakha Drubchen Festival Tour Bhutan

 Accommodation: Hotel Bhutan Mandala or a similar 3-star hotel

-Our fifth day in Bhutan is a day of exploration in Paro, a town with a rich history and natural beauty.
+Our fifth day in Bhutan is spent exploring Paro, a town with a rich history and natural beauty.
 Our journey commences with exploring the Ta Dzong, an age-old watchtower repurposed to house the National Museum of Bhutan.
 The museum’s exhibits offer insights into Bhutan’s cultural and natural heritage, providing a deeper understanding of the country.

-Our next destination is the Rinpung Dzong, a magnificent fortress-monastery that overlooks the Paro Valley.
-Its intricate woodwork and stunning architecture make it a testament to Bhutanese craftsmanship.
-We also have the opportunity to walk across the traditional cantilever bridge that leads to the dzong, providing breathtaking views of the Paro River.
+Our next destination is the Rinpung Dzong, a magnificent fortress monastery overlooking the Paro Valley.
+Its intricate woodwork and stunning architecture are a testament to Bhutanese craftsmanship.
+We also have the opportunity to walk across the traditional cantilever bridge that leads to the dzong, which provides breathtaking views of the Paro River.

 In the afternoon, we start an iconic hike to Taksang Monastery, known as the “Tiger’s Nest.”
 This sacred monastery is perched precariously on the edge of a cliff, and the hike offers a physical challenge and a profound spiritual experience.
 As we ascend the trail, the panoramic views become increasingly breathtaking, and the sight of Taksang Monastery is nothing short of awe-inspiring.